Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following answers is correct about the Product Owner accountability (role = outdated term)?
+### Which of the following answers is correct about the Product Owner accountability?

 - [ ] The Product Owner is not part of the Scrum Team.
 - [ ] The Product Owner creates all items in the Product Backlog on his own.